Surya Namaskar

 Not advisable to be done by pregnant women as this puts pressure on the back and the abdominal area.

 People suffering from high blood pressure should avoid this sequence.
-But with proper guidance from a yoga teacher and for someone not elderly can begin this yoga pose slowly and carefully.
+But with proper guidance from a yoga teacher someone not elderly can begin this yoga pose slowly and carefully.

 Someone with a heart problem is advised to consult a physician before practicing Sun Salutation (Surya Namaskar).
 Remember that the age factor does play a big role for someone with heart conditions.